anuragt96/JS_practice/README.md

 7. Write a program in JavaScript to find sum of odd numbers between 1 and 100.
 8. Write a program in JavaScript to print multiplication table from 1 to 5.
 9. Write a program in JavaScript to calculate the power of a number.
-10.Write a program in JavaScript to count digits of a number.
+10. Write a program in JavaScript to count digits of a number.

 ## 📌 Arrays